einatboro/awesome-survival-analysis/README.md

 ## Papers
 - [Prognostic Factor Analysis using Survival Data](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC3321736/): An academic article from NCBI discussing methods and considerations in prognostic factor analysis using survival data, providing insights into advanced survival analysis techniques.
 - [Dynamic Predictions using Joint Modeling and Landmarking](https://www.drizopoulos.com/pdf/papers/BiomJrn_JMvsLM_paper.pdf): Dynamic Predictions with Time-Dependent Covariates in Survival Analysis using Joint Modeling and Landmarking.
+- [Concordance for Survival Time Data](https://www.mayo.edu/research/documents/biostat-80pdf/doc-10027891): Concordance in survival analysis with fixed and time-dependent covariates, including methods for dealing with ties in predictor and event times.